gholt/swiftly/README.md

                             in the directory will be uploaded as similarly named objects and empty directories will create
                             text/directory marker objects.
+      -n, --newer           For PUTs with an --input option, first performs a HEAD on the object and compares the X-Object-Meta-Mtime header with the modified time of the PATH obtained from the --input option and then PUTs the object only if the local time is newer.
+When the --input PATH is a directory, this offers an easy way to upload only the newer files since the last upload (at the expense of HEAD requests).
+NOTE THAT THIS WILL NOT UPLOAD CHANGED FILES THAT DO NOT HAVE A NEWER LOCAL MODIFIED TIME!
+                            NEWER does not mean DIFFERENT.
+      -d, --different       For PUTs with an --input option, first performs a HEAD on the object and compares the X-Object-Meta-Mtime header with the modified time of the PATH obtained from the --input option and then PUTs the object only if the local time is different.
+It will also check the local and remote sizes and PUT if they differ.
+                            ETag/MD5sum checking are not done (an option may be provided in the future) since this is usually much more disk intensive.
+When the --input PATH is a directory, this offers an easy way to upload only the differing files since the last upload (at the expense of HEAD requests).
+NOTE THAT THIS CAN UPLOAD OLDER FILES OVER NEWER ONES!
+DIFFERENT does not mean NEWER.
       -e, --empty           Indicates a zero-byte object should be PUT.